• About Us

 • A Substance Abuse Assessment from a drug and alcohol counseling center

-• A signed letter from your employer on your employer’s letterhead stating the hours during which you need to drive if you need to drive outside the standard hours of 6:00am to 8:00pm Monday through Friday.
+• A signed letter from your employer (on company letterhead) if you need to drive outside standard hours (6:00 AM – 8:00 PM, Monday through Friday)

 • A certified copy of your driving record